 Adrian Crucean is a Specialty Doctor in Congenital Heart Surgery at Birmingham Children’s and Queen Elizabeth Hospitals.
 He is a honorary Senior Lecturer at the University of Birmingham.
 He graduated and briefly trained in Romania and then in Italy where he obtained the Master degree in Paediatric Cardiac Surgery and the PhD title in Foetal Cardiac Surgery awarded by the University of Sant’Anna, Pisa.
 His professional path took him to Great Ormond Street Hospital in London and to Glenfield Hospital in Leicester.
 He spent time in clinical research with Professor EH Blackstone at The Cleveland Clinic, Ohio, USA.
 A long time interest in cardiac morphology came to fruition when he became a curator of the historical cardiac archive at Birmingham Children’s Hospital under the guidance of Professor RH Anderson and Mr WJ Brawn.
 The clinical and surgical experience enables him to bring new insights into the fascinating world of congenitally malformed hearts.

 Anne Banning is a Cardiac Physiologist specialising in Paediatrics and congenital echo at Southampton University Hospital.
-She initially trained in adult echocardiography in London and worked in Industry as a Product specialist.
+She initially trained in adult echocardiography in London and worked in industry as a product specialist.
 She has adult accreditation with the British Society of Echocardiography and the European EACVI accreditation in CHD.
-She has an interest in using screening echocardiography to reducing the risk of sport/training in athletes and is involved with the Oxford University Boat Club.
-For the last 2 years she has been involved as Organising Faculty for the Birmingham/Southampton Congenital Heart echo courses and was recently co-opted onto the steering group of the British Congenital Cardiac Association (BCCA) as the National Physiologist representative .
+She has an interest in screening athletes using echocardiography, and is involved with the Oxford University Boat Club.
+For the last 2 years she has been involved as Organising Faculty for the Birmingham/Southampton Congenital Heart echo courses and was recently co-opted onto the steering group of the British Congenital Cardiac Association (BCCA) as the National Physiologist representative.